 Group Main responsibilities Holds the Board of Trustees to account by: Members Ensuring the compliance of the Board with key governance, trust and companies acts requirements; Challenging the progression of activities associated with the school improvement plan and the school's strategic direction.
-Responsible for: Board of Directors / Determining the overall strategic direction of Westfield Academy; Trustees / Fulfilling the statutory responsibilities which may not be delegated to sub-committees; Holding the academy executive to account; Trustees Carrying out the manifold governance duties stipulated by the ESFA - both as a team and as individual Trustees.
+Responsible for: Trust Board/ Board of Directors / Trustees / Trustees Determining the overall strategic direction of Westfield Academy; Fulfilling the statutory responsibilities which may not be delegated to sub- committees; Holding the academy executive to account; Carrying out the manifold governance duties stipulated by the ESFA - both as a team and as individual Trustees.
 Has delegated responsibility for Finance, Premises, Personnel, and Audit.
-This entails: Resources Considering evidence of effective use of resources sub-committee Approving deployment of resources; Overseeing the outsourcing of supporting activities Observing the legal and regulatory expectations relating to the above matters, which are placed upon an academy such as Westfield by the authorities.
-Has delegated responsibility for education and personal development of students.
-This means that the committee is obliged to: Attainment & Achievement Consider evidence of student academic attainment and progress and student attendance and behaviour; sub-committee Consider and approve curriculum and extra curriculum provision and confirm the teaching and support staff resources required; Consider staff development and well-being.
+This entails: Resources sub-committee Considering evidence of effective use of resources Approving deployment of resources; Overseeing the outsourcing of supporting activities Observing the legal and regulatory expectations relating to the above matters, which are placed upon an academy such as Westfield by the authorities.
+Attainment & Achievement sub-committee Has delegated responsibility for education and personal development of students.
+This means that the committee is obliged to: Consider evidence of student academic attainment and progress and student attendance and behaviour; Consider and approve curriculum and extra curricular provision and confirm the teaching and support staff resources required; Consider staff development and well-being.
 Has delegated responsibility for Pay.
-This entails: Pay Committee Review and approve teacher and support staff pay and appraisal policies and ensure there is sub-committee alignment with strategic objectives.
+This entails: Pay Committee sub-committee Review and approve teacher and support staff pay and appraisal policies and ensure there is alignment with strategic objectives.
 Consider and review the Head teacher's recommendations for the pay of all staff ensuring that performance management policies and pay policies have been consistently and robustly applied.
 Ensure that no unlawful bias or discrimination can be found in the decision-making process, and that all performance related pay decisions are based on evidence and are underpinned by the pay and appraisal policies.
-Head Has delegated responsibility for: Teacher's appraisal panel Review Head teacher's performance compared to objectives and targets for the current calendar year and set new objectives and targets for the next calendar year.
+Has delegated responsibility for: Head Teacher's appraisal panel • Review Head teacher's performance compared to objectives and targets for the current calendar year and set new objectives and targets for the next calendar year.